Life As an Environmental Restoration Planner

 - Project Manager

-In the United States, there were 89,500 jobs for Environmental Restoration Planner in 2016.
+In 2016, there was an estimated number of 89,500 jobs in the United States for Environmental Restoration Planner.
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 9,900 new jobs for Environmental Restoration Planner by 2026.
-The BLS estimates 9,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 9,500 job openings in this field each year.

 The states with the most job growth for Environmental Restoration Planner are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Alaska, or Maryland.
 These states have the worst job growth for this type of profession.